 Firsthand involvement in current problems and methods of inquiry benefits all students, particularly those planning to attend graduate school.
-The FRP provides seed money for new projects that are likely to lead to future funded research, and that have other broader impacts on campus.
+The FRP provides funding for new and continuing projects that may lead to future external funding, a published paper and/or have broader impacts on the campus community.
 Awards may be used for personal compensation and/or research support.
 Personal compensation is payable only during the summer.
 The fringe benefit rate is noted on the application.